It’s a question that we have heard before – “do you have blinds that look like shutters?”.

 Both products are easy to clean, requiring only a duster or a damp cloth if necessary.
 Plantation Shutters do have the edge with being the easiest to clean due to the increased size of the blades meaning less blades to have to dust, and no fiddly cords to deal with.

-From an insulation point of view, plantation shutters are the most environmentally efficient interior window covering.
-Venetian blinds are not terrible with an insulation efficiency better than roller blinds, however plantation shutters are the best internal window covering for insulation.
+From an insulation point of view, plantation shutters are the more environmentally efficient interior window covering.
+Venetian blinds are not terrible with the timer or polymer designs having an insulation efficiency better than a roller blind, however plantation shutters are still the best internal window covering for insulation.

-For a large job, venetian blinds are faster to have manufactured and installed than plantation shutters.
-At the time of writing this (August, 2019) our lead time for venetian blinds is custom made and installed in around 2-weeks.
+For a job requiring quick turn around, venetian blinds are faster to have manufactured and installed than plantation shutters.
+At the time of writing this (August, 2019) our lead time for Australian venetian blinds is custom-made and installed in around 2-weeks.
 Plantation Shutters (while subject to which range is chosen) have a lead time anywhere from 3-weeks upward.

-So if you are busy searching for venetian blinds on the assumption that blinds are cheaper than shutters, maybe contact us using our Book Now button at the top of the page and we can help you find exactly what you are after.
+So if you are busy searching for venetian blinds on the assumption that blinds are cheaper than shutters, maybe contact us at the top of the page and we can help you find exactly what you are after.

 – Riverina Plantation Shutters